 For overnight or multi-day service experiences (such as alternative spring break and summer camp counseling) students may record a maximum of 12 hours per day and only if a full 12 hours were spent doing service.
 UNC Dance Marathon, Relay For Life and similar campus events are considered one-time events that count for 12 hours total.
 However, hours spent planning or coordinating prior to the actual event may be counted in addition to the 12 hours.

 Three types of service

-Beginning with orientation, participants are encouraged to think about their service activities as generally falling into one of three categories: direct service, policy-based service or organizational service.
+Beginning with orientation, participants are encouraged to think about and participate in three different dimensions of service: direct service, policy-based service or organizational service.